noelrivasc/blog/_posts/2024-07-25-delicate-business-selling-attention.md

 For example, I may pay attention all day long to the implementation of a certain message queue.
 Once I close the computer, my mind keeps going around the same issue, even if I don't want to.
 I may wake up the next day thinking about details I omitted earlier —this happened today.

-I don't resent devoting my attention to work: it brings me interesting problems.
-But I don't want to devote my full attention to it either.
+I don't resent devoting my attention to work: it brings me interesting problems and pays reasonably —which doesn't mean I want to devote my full attention to it either.

-The best intervention I have found so far to stop the inertia of work ideas is meditation.